 - Ignitability, Quenching and Deflagration-to-Detonation-Transition of hydrogen-air mixtures

 - 48 months

 DisciplinesPhysics Mechanical Engineering View 20 other PhDs in Mechanical Engineering in United Kingdom

 We are not aware of any English requirements for this programme.

-A degree equivalent to a UK first class honours (or a good upper second class) in science or engineering discipline.
+- A degree equivalent to a UK first class honours, or a high upper second class, in an engineering, mathematics or science discipline.